zovoilis-lab/spoa/README.md

 After running make, an executable named spoa will appear in the current directory.

-If you would like to add spoa to your project, run:
+If you would like to add spoa to your project as a static library, run:

     make install

 and add -Iinclude/ -Llib/ -lspoa while compiling your project.
 Please look usage for a detailed example.

+If you would like to add spoa source files to you project, just include the src/ directory.
+Unnecessary files (chain.* and main.cpp) have a macro which excludes them from compiling in other projects).

 ## USAGE